Maroali990/featout/Documentation.md

 ## Overview

 This document records a brief experimental investigation we conducted over a few hours to evaluate the featout method's influence on image classification tasks.
 Due to resource constraints and time limitations, our exploration was brief and primarily focused on the QuickDraw and Food-101 datasets.
 It is important to note that this was a quick and limited-scope experiment; the findings are initial observations.
 We edited the requirements.txt, so make sure to install the missing dependencies.
 For all the experiments with featout, we used featout in every epoch except the first one.
+We tried out several image modification methods to find the best way to mitigate shortcut learning, such as blurring, inverting the features, and texture shuffling.
+You can find the script [Here](https://github.com/Maroali990/featout/blob/master/featout/utils/blur.py).

 ## Experimental Setup

+### Data Split
+- 80/20

 ### Dataset 1